 2. Add an appropriate CTA

 CTA stands for “Call-to-Action”.
-It is a small statement that instructs end-users on what they need to do.
-This acts as a small push to get the job (action here) done.
+It is a small statement that instructs end-users on what they must do.
+This is a small push to finish the job (action here).

-So you should add CTA with your QR Codes.
-It can be such as ‘Scan here to visit the Website’.
+So, you should add CTA to your QR Codes.
+It can be such as ‘Scan here to visit the Website.’

 3. Choose an optimal printing format